goafabric/example-konstruction-kit/readme.md

 - Password is currently just admin/admin

 # Additional Modules
-- Additional modules can the be installed with terraform by going into the specific terraform folder (e.g. terraform example)
+- Additional modules can the be installed with terraform by going into the specific terraform folder (e.g. terraform/example)
 - And then just execute terraform apply (default server is kind)

 # Uninstall